 China imports of Russian oil highest since Ukraine invasion: data

-Beijing (AFP) – Chinese imports of Russian oil last month hit their highest level since Moscow's February 2022 invasion of Ukraine, Beijing's customs data showed Tuesday.
+Beijing (AFP) – Chinese imports of Russian oil last month hit their highest level since Moscow's February 2022 invasion of Ukraine, customs data showed Tuesday, as Beijing offers an economic lifeline to an increasingly isolated Kremlin.

 Issued on:

-China is Russia's largest economic partner, with trade between them reaching a record $190 billion last year, according to Chinese customs data.
+China is Russia's largest economic partner, with trade between them reaching a record $190 billion last year.

-And in May, China imported 9.71 million tonnes of oil from Russia, detailed customs data showed, up from 5.4 million tonnes in February 2022 and 6.3 million the following month.
+In May, China imported 9.71 million tonnes of oil from Russia, Beijing said, more than double the amount from February 2022.

-The figures show that imports of Russian crude by China since Moscow's invasion of Ukraine have almost doubled.
+The figures reflect a broader deepening of economic ties between the countries, with overall trade in May soaring to levels not seen since Moscow's invasion of Ukraine.

-They are in line with trade figures released this month that showed China's trade with Russia soaring to levels not seen since February 2022.
+They also occur in the context of China's rebounding economy, following the end of strict zero-Covid measures late last year that had bitten into energy demand.

-Trade between the two countries last month was worth $20.5 billion, data from Beijing showed, with Chinese imports from Russia worth $11.3 billion.
+During a summit in March, Chinese leader Xi Jinping and Russian President Vladimir Putin pledged to boost trade to $200 billion in 2023 as they hailed their "no limits" partnership.

-During a summit in March, Chinese President Xi Jinping and Russian leader Vladimir Putin pledged to boost trade to $200 billion in 2023 as they hailed their "no limits" partnership.
+Russian energy deliveries to China this year are set to grow by 40 percent, Deputy Prime Minister Alexander Novak said last month.

-And Russian energy deliveries to China are set to grow by 40 percent this year, Deputy Prime Minister Alexander Novak said last month.
+Russia's gas exports plummeted in 2022 after a flurry of Western punishments over Moscow's offensive in Ukraine.

-Beijing says it is a neutral party in the Ukraine war, but has been criticised by Western countries for refusing to condemn Moscow and for its close strategic partnership with Russia.
+Speaking about Russia's economy this month, Putin said the second quarter of last year had been "the most difficult" after unprecedented sanctions.

 'A new era'